Keeping chickens

 Animal cruelty is against the law.
 You must make sure your chickens are looked after and their needs are met.

-The RSPCA have information on how to keep chickens as pets
+The RSPCA has information on how to keep chickens as pets.

 Coops and runs